-Use a service that helps you share passwords and lets you know who has access.
+Use a team password manager that helps you share passwords and lets you know who has access.
 That way, it’s easy to add or remove password access as needed.
-Plus, you’ll know quickly which passwords you need to change if you’ve parted ways from someone.
+Plus, you’ll know quickly which passwords you need to change if you’ve parted ways with someone.

 5. Don’t share passwords via email

 Email is an inherently insecure means of communication.
 You don’t need to be Sony to be a target of an email hack.
 Never use email to send sensitive information.
 Plus, who wants to comb through old emails to find a password?

 Use a password storage service with strong security practices to share that sensitive information.

 If you have any of these bad habits, you need to stop doing them now, before one of the apps you use gets hacked.Your money, time, and even your identity can be stolen if you have bad password practices.